sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 <info>

-If your marketplace is using hosted configurations defined in Flex Console, you can make the changes described in this section by adding new listing fields.
+If your marketplace is using hosted configurations defined in Sharetribe Console, you can make the changes described in this section by adding new listing fields.